 - Mizuho of Otome wa Boku ni Koishiteru is very pretty even when not cross-dressing as a girl.

-- Ruka (sometimes called Rukako) from Steins;Gate is incredibly effeminate and frequently cross-dresses to complete the illusion.
-Lampshaded by Rintaro when Ruka is introduced; he makes a series of flattering descriptive statements, followed by "but he's a dude".
+- Luka (sometimes called Lukako) from Steins;Gate is incredibly effeminate and frequently cross-dresses to complete the illusion.
+Lampshaded by Rintaro when Luka is introduced; he makes a series of flattering descriptive statements, followed by "but he's a dude".

-Rintaro: [narrating] Ruka: the embodiment of feminine grace and charm...also a total dude...
+Rintaro: [narrating] Luka: the embodiment of feminine grace and charm...also a total dude...